 Digital vs. everybody

-For 2021, digital marketing is destined to grow as an increasing number of consumers are living a more online life.
-Now more than ever, work and play can be found online, and visitors are less likely to be visiting brick and mortar spaces.
+In 2021, digital marketing is destined to grow as an increasing number of consumers are living a more online life.
+Now more than ever, work and play can be found online, and visitors are less likely to be visiting brick-and-mortar spaces.
 This means content marketers should keep a close eye on performance metrics and KPIs as both the online market and competition for that market grow.

 The Zoom generation

 Sharing or providing value is a key part of content marketing, and the new “Zoom” generation has a fresh way to get it: webinars and online events.
 Many brands are shifting toward offering easily accessible, education-packed presentations that anyone can join or purchase from their phone, laptop, or tablet device.
 This expands marketers’ ability to convert a new audience by reaching target markets they might not have been able to connect with so simply offline.

 Speaking of value and Zoom, 2021 will continue the trend of building relationships digitally.
 It’s likely you’ve “met” someone on Zoom this year or connected on social media platforms with new personalities who were simply craving human contact.
 Consumers are feeling the same and are more apt to interact and engage with conversational content in today’s new digital world.
 You can use this to your advantage by going “live” on social media platforms, writing content asking your followers to answer a question or performing Q&A sessions to get to know your market that much better.

 What’s old is new again